tcodes0/react-known-props/README.md

 > getAllProps

-Gets all possible props including all global props, all element specific props and all event props.
+Gets all possible props, including all global props, all element specific props and all event props.
 ```js
 // argument 1 (optional): an options object.